MTawfik93/Multiple-Phase-Flow-Identification/README.md

-# Multiple Phase Flow Identification using Computational Simulation and a Convolutional Neural Network
+# Multiple Phase Flow Identification using Computational Simulation and Convolutional Neural Network

   This repository is a Master Project under the supervision of Prof. Mohd Fua'ad Bin Rahmat at the University Technology Malaysia.
 All updates done in the Master Project 2 will be posted on the repository including codes, CAD Designs, videos, dataset, and Results.